- 98 - (12 January, 2024)

 - 2 -

-My favorite Schuricht recording is Bruckner's 3rd(CDZ25-29242), the CD you kindly got for me.
+My favorite Schuricht recording is Bruckner's 3rd(CDZ25-29242),

-A friend of mine (also in the newsgroup) also likes it very much and he has now borrowed it for a few weeks.
+A friend of mine (also in the newsgroup) also likes it very much

 I also like his Bruckner 9th and 5th very much also.